-\Allen County Commissioners & Drainage Board indiscriminate removal of ALL vegetation on both sides of ditches for "maintenance" \Timber Value - hardwood trees are a commodity to be bought and sold at high value \Development - trees are cleared and replaced with concrete and rooftops \Disease - due to the Emerald Ash Borer, 24% of Fort Wayne's tree canopy is slated for removal \Energy Easements & Eminent Domain - "Trees pose a potential threat to power lines and are to be removed."-AEP 2011 \ Invasive Species - compete with native trees and plants for water, space, sunlight and soil nutrients and will change the face of our landscape if not eradicated.
+- Allen County Drainage Board approve indiscriminate removal for "ditch maintenance" - Timber Value hardwood trees are a commodity to be bought and sold at high value - Disease due to the Emerald Ash Borer, 24% of Fort Wayne's tree canopy is slated for removal - Development trees are cleared and replaced with concrete and rooftops - Energy Easements & Eminent Domain "Trees pose a potential threat to power lines and are to be removed."-AEP 2011

-\Levees - "vegetation must be removed 15 feet on either side of all levees."-ACE \Wildlife - beavers and deer no longer have wild grazing areas, so they feast on young trees wherever they can be found.
+Invasive Species - compete with native trees and plants for water, space, sunlight and soil nutrients and will change the face of our landscape if not eradicated.
+Levees - "vegetation must be removed 15 feet on either side of all levees."-Army Corps of Eng.
+Wildlife - beavers and deer no longer have wild grazing areas, so they feast on young trees wherever habitat can be found.

 Who supports trees and plants next to waterways?

-Environmental Protection Agency, USDA Forest Service, National Resources Conservation Service, Division of Forestry, Indiana Department of Environmental Management, Ohio EPA, Maumee River Basin Commission, Purdue Extension Office, Watershed Leadership Academy, Citizens Action Coalition, Sierra Club, Plan-It Allen, Upper Maumee Watershed Management Plan and corresponding watershed management plans and peer reviewed research.
+Environmental Protection Agency (EPA), USDA Forest Service, Department of Natural Resources (DNR), National Resources Conservation Service (NRCS), Division of Forestry, Ohio EPA, Indiana Department of Environmental Management (IDEM), Maumee River Basin Commission, Purdue Extension Office, Watershed Leadership Academy, Citizens Action Coalition, Sierra Club, Plan-It Allen, Upper Maumee Watershed Management Plan and corresponding watershed management plans and peer reviewed research.